Remote TCP & Toolpath URCap FAQ

 Then save your toolpath files in this newly created Programs folder.
 They will appear as imported toolpath files when you refresh the Toolpath page in the URCap.

 Q: I am a URCap developer and want to embed some of the functionalities of the Remote TCP & Toolpath URCap into my URCap.
 Is there a way to do that?

 A: Yes.
 The Remote TCP & Toolpath URCap comes with a URScript API.
-For more details, please download the Script Manual from our Support Site.
+For more details, please refer to this support article.